mcardillo55/cbpro-trader/README.md

-# gdax-trader
+# cbpro-trader

-gdax-trader is a bot to automate trading on the GDAX cryptocurrency exchange.
-It is based around the ta-lib and gdax-python libraries, allowing easy trading based on technical analysis indicators.
+cbpro-trader is a bot to automate trading on the Coinbase Pro cryptocurrency exchange.
+It is based around the ta-lib and coinbasepro-python libraries, allowing easy trading based on technical analysis indicators.

-The bot can monitor and trade any ticker supported by GDAX, and will even trade between cryptocurrencies if the opportunity is better.
+The bot can monitor and trade any ticker supported by Coinbase Pro, and will even trade between cryptocurrencies if the opportunity is better.

 ## Disclaimer